List of Emmerdale characters introduced in 2001: Jess Weston

 Jess Weston is the mature, yet scheming daughter of Phil and Anne-Marie Weston.
 She instantly disliked her father's new partner Maggie Calder, and did not hide this fact, opting to try and break up her father's relationship.

 At Christmas, Jess visited her mother, but was late back from her break.
 Phil got worried and drove down to try to find her.
 This continued to put strain on her father's relationship.

-Jess even teamed up with Nicola Blackstock (Nicola Wheeler) to try and bring down the new family.
+Jess even teamed up with Nicola Blackstock (Nicola Wheeler) to try to bring down the new family.

-Although she didn't like Maggie, Jess found friend's with Lucy and Craig.
+Although she did not like Maggie, Jess found friend's with Lucy and Craig.
 They got on very well together.
 When Jess left the village in April 2002, a few months after she arrived, after her mother turned up, everyone was sad to see her go.